News & Trends

 "If you own the asset, you can transform it much faster than if you’re just selling software as a vendor.
 Because you take the gross margin of a company from 10% to 40% that’s a huge lift”, he explained to TechCrunch earlier in June.

-Another leading example is Thrive Capital, the VC firm behind OpenAI, Databricks, and Stripe.
+Another leading example is Thrive Capital, the venture capital firm behind OpenAI, Databricks, and Stripe.
 In April, The New York Times reported:

 "Thrive Capital is raising money for a company it has created called Thrive Holdings, which is meant to develop and buy start-ups, according to four people with knowledge of the matter.
 The idea is to help operate the businesses, and use the cash flow to both invest in the companies and buy up others".